M. K. Stalin: Electoral performance

 Stalin unsuccessfully contested the 1984 Tamil Nadu Legislative Assembly election, standing for the Thousand Lights constituency in Chennai, to which he was first elected in 1989.
 In 1991, he contested the same seat for the third time and lost.
 He had been elected to the assembly consecutively six times since 1996.
+In the 2026 assembly election, he lost to V. S. Babu of the Tamilaga Vettri Kazhagam from Kolathur, a seat he had held since 2011.
+He became the first incumbent chief minister to lose the assembly elections in the state since Jayalalithaa in 1996.